p-mazhnik/bitrise-run-build/README.md

 1. **commit-override** (optional) : If specified, tells Bitrise to use this commit hash for the build.

-1. **pipeline-id** (optional) : The ID of the pipeline you want to trigger.
-This is mutually exclusive with `bitrise-workflow` - you must specify either a workflow or a pipeline, but not both.
-You can get the pipeline ID by:
-   - Opening your app on Bitrise
-   - Going to the Pipelines tab
-   - Clicking on a pipeline
-   - Copying the ID from the URL (format: xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx)

 By default, regardless of the project configuration in Bitrise or GitHub Actions, the following parameters and values are always passed to Bitrise in the